How to access Preferences

 Close to system tray/menu bar

-Closing the PaletteApp window will hide it from view, but keep the app running in the system tray (Windows) or menu bar (Mac).
+Closing the PaletteApp window will hide it from view, but keep the app running in the system tray (Windows) or menu bar (macOS).
 Keyboard shortcuts will still quit the app.

 Optimized for performance

-Check this to disable in-app animations and to increase performance on a lower-spec computer.
+Check this to disable in-app animations.
 If you disable this preference, PaletteApp will animate your module interactions in real-time.

 Automatic Profile Switching

-When this option is on, PaletteApp will detect which app you're using.
-If you have an Adobe profile or keyboard profile, your current profile will automatically switch to one that matches that app.
+When this option is on, PaletteApp will detect which app you're using and switch to a corresponding profile if one is available.

 Skip profiles of other applications

 When switching profiles with Palette profile switching buttons, this preference will skip profiles types that do not match with your current profile.
-For example, if you have a Lightroom profile open then Palette profile switching buttons will skip any non-Lightroom profiles.
-This preference is also shown within button settings.
+For example: if you have a Lightroom profile open, Palette profile switching will skip any non-Lightroom profiles.
+This preference is also displayed when assigning a button or dial to switch profiles.